Jaguar Women's Basketball News Region 17 Champion 2012, 2011, 2008, 2007, 2006, 2005

 Brown, a freshman guard from McCormick, S.C., had the breakout game of her college career with 10 field goals of 16 attempts.
 Fellow guards Yvonna Dunkley and Jamiyah Clemons contributed 18 and 13 points, respectively.

-Meanwhile in the front court, Taylor Boyd scored 12 points and Abrelyn Rackley added 10—each doing so despite sitting out a whole half.
+Meanwhile in the front court, Taylor Boyd scored 12 points and Abrelyn Rackley added 10 and six rebounds—each doing so despite sitting out a whole half.

 GPC held a slim halftime edge, 41-38, but ramped up the defense for the second half, containing the Tigers to a mere 20 points in the final 20 minutes.
 The visitors finished with only one 3-point goal of 14 attempts, but the Jags weren’t much better, sinking only four of 16.